When looking back over 12 months of work it always (pleasantly) surprises me just how much got done. I’d thought it’d been a quiet year but …

 Added to all this, we successfully managed sell-out Gary Barlow and Cliff Richard concerts for THSH, and James spoke at UK Theatre’s Box Office 2017 Conference about best practice for online booking as well as attending the Family Arts Conference in Bristol, and AMA's Conference in Belfast and their Digital Marketing Day in London.
 Phew!

-And finally, we welcomed fantastic new clients Bristol Old Vic, New Adventures, and Welsh National Opera into the Supercool family – along with newest team member Rob.
+And finally, we welcomed fantastic new clients Bristol Old Vic, New Adventures, and Welsh National Opera into the Supercool family.

 So, bring on 2018!
 In the meantime, warmest winter wishes – from everyone at Supercool.